craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Arcane.md

 ###### REQ: 1EXP
 'Through intense introspection, practice, or study, you have learned the basics of another arcane technique.'

-You learn a Basic Arcane Feature of your choice.
+You learn a Basic Arcane Technique of your choice.

 ### EXP - 2
 ## Mental Management